Volca Modular: Oscillators

 The oscillator section contains a two VCOs that can only produce a triangle wave.
 The oscillators are set up in a modulator-carrier relationship to perform FM synthesis.
 The modulator is usually silent (though it can be heard through patching) and its pitch is determined by a ratio to the carrier pitch, controlled by the RATIO knob.
 The depth of frequency modulation is controlled by the MOD knob.

 The oscillator section also has a wavefolder, which adds additional harmonics to the complex oscillator by folding the waveform multiple times.
 The amount of wavefolding is controlled by the FOLD knob.

 Low pass gates

 The Volca Modular's dual low pass gates (LPGs) are a cross between a Voltage Controlled Amplifier (VCA) and a Voltage Controlled Filter (VCF).
 This gives the Volca Modular a distinctly natural sound, with sounds becoming both brighter and louder as cutoff increases.
 Unlike a typical VCF, they do not have resonance and are unable to self-oscillate.
-The only control for the LPGs is the CUTOFF knob, which controls the cutoff of the each LPG individually.
+The only control for the LPGs is the CUTOFF knob, which controls the cutoff of each LPG individually.